Call for Abstract

 - Infertility Evaluation and Management

-Reproductive Medicine in Gynaecology is ever growing area.
-The numbers of Research institutes which are working on reproductive medicine are approximately 120 and the number of Universities is around 20-30 which have the department of Medicine and the funding towards this research is over $90000 - $110000, Target audience are of Academia 20%, 50% industry and 30% of others.
-Reproductive medicine is a branch of medicine which focuses on prevention, diagnosis and management of the reproductive problems.
-The goals include improving or maintaining reproductive health and allowing people to have children at a time of their choice as discussed in many gynaecologic and gynaecologic worldwide.
+Reproductive Medicine deals for prevention, diagnosis and management of the reproductive problems.
+The goals include improving or maintaining reproductive health and allowing people to have children at a time of their choice as discussed in many gynecologic studies worldwide.
 It is focused on knowledge of reproductive anatomy, physiology and endocrinology which also incorporates relevant aspects of molecular biology, biochemistry and pathology.
-Regenerative medicine emphasizes on process of replacing, engineering or regenerating human cells, tissues or organs to restore/establish normal function.
+This emphasizes on process of replacing, engineering or regenerating human cells, tissues or organs to restore/establish normal function.

 The critical step in the management of world population includes Contraception and Family planning measures.
 The world is distinguishing a huge vault over in the development of recent contraceptive technologies and assisted reproductive technologies such as achieving pregnancy in procedures like in vitro fertilization, artificial insemination and surrogacy to fight issues like infertility and its assessment.
 High-risk patients include patients with diseases like hypertension, Sexually transmitted diseases, diabetes and other complications and the advancing trends in contraception and technologies will render a crucial role in regulating a large number of Reproductive Health indicators.